jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 ## Idiosyncracies:

-- make_index is very, very chatty.
-It's also multithreaded, so the log output may make no sense at all.
-I should probably provide an off-switch.
-(Or an on-switch)
 - make_index will choke on any filename with spaces in it.
 I've found the Linux command "detox" prior to running make_index solves this in a suitably automatic fashion.
 - make_index will ignore any directory whose name is not capitalized.
 This is so your wiki can have other stuff, like a code directory, without having that directory indexed.
 - make_index will ignore any file type it does not explicitly understand.
 This means you can have things like smeagol.toml where they need to be and not have them indexed.